ChlorekPotasuB3/EindhovenScanner/README.md

 ## Environment Variables

+### Frontend Environment Setup

+Create a `.env` file in the `client/` directory with the following content:

+REACT_APP_API_URL=https://eindhovenscanner.onrender.com

+You can use the provided `.env.example` as a template.
+After setting this, run `npm run build` in the `client` directory, or redeploy the frontend to ensure the environment variable is picked up.

 | Variable | Description | Required |
 |----------|-------------|----------|
 | `NOTIFY_EMAIL` | Email to receive notifications | Yes |